liujb0319/Fountain/README.md

 * PerlinNoise - Plain perlin noise.
 * OffsetNoise - Noise that is sampled from an offset position (slow but high quality).
 * RidgedMultifractalNoise - Noise that has lots of ridges.
-* DifferenceNoisew - Noise that can contain high detail and defining features.
+* DifferenceNoise - Noise that can contain high detail and defining features.

 To create and use one, just do the following: